tanyuanru/tanyuanru.github.io/_pages/about.md

 </p>

 <p>
-I’m a methodologist-in-training, working at the intersection of analytics and design.
+I’m a methodologist-in-training, working at the intersection of learning theories, statistics, and design.
 I develop methods and tools to build quantitative models of large qualitative data—especially in education—with the goal of interpreting complex learning processes in ways that are both <em>mathematically rigorous</em> and <em>visually expressive</em>.
 </p>

 <p>
-I think of my work as an iterative cycle: identifying mathematical structures underlying learning phenomena, empirically testing those structures, and ultimately designing tools and interfaces that researchers can use to tell faithful and meaningful stories about how people learn.
-Along the way, I collaborate with and learn from talented colleagues, while contributing my own perspective to advance the field.
+I think of my work as an iterative cycle: identifying mathematical structures underlying learning phenomena, empirically testing those structures, and ultimately developing tools that researchers can use to tell faithful and meaningful stories about how people learn.
+Along the way, I learn from talented colleagues, while contributing my own perspective to advance the field.
 </p>